ARM-software/Tool-Solutions/docker/pytorch-aarch64/README.md

   * Stage 1: 'base' image including Ubuntu with core packages and GCC9.
   * Stage 2: 'libs' image including essential tools and libraries such as Python and OpenBLAS.
   * Stage 3: 'tools' image, including a Python3 virtual environment in userspace and a build of NumPy against OpenBLAS, as well as other Python essentials.
-  * Stage 4: 'dev' image, including PyTorch with source code.
+  * Stage 4: 'dev' image, including PyTorch with sources
   * Stage 5: 'pytorch' image, including only the Python3 virtual environment, the PyTorch module, and the basic examples.
 PyTorch sources are not included in this image.

 To see the command line options for build.sh use:

 ``` > ./build.sh -h ```

 The image to build is selected with the '--build-type' flag.
-The options are base, libs, tools, dev, PyTorch, or full.
+The options are base, libs, tools, dev, pytorch, or full.
 Selecting full builds all of the images.
 The default value is 'pytorch'

 For example: